Mamadiarrabousso/binary-drought-event-classifier/README.md

 ![Figure 8](figure_08.png)

 Summary.
 Across two source stations, a tuned, class-weighted Random Forest provides reliable probability ranking (AUC ~0.90) and high-recall event detection once the threshold is calibrated.
-On a new station, simple recalibration—and, where available, a brief fine-tuning with early local data—substantially improves detection while maintaining strong discrimination.
+On a new station, simple recalibration and, where available, a brief fine-tuning with early local data substantially improves detection while maintaining strong discrimination.